 Seed cheese recipes can be enjoyed with raw dehydrated crackers, added to salads or wrapped in nori with vegetables.

-Visit some of our other recipes and pages for foods that go well with seed and nut cheeses or recipes that use them.
+Visit some of our other raw vegan recipes for foods that go well with seed and nut cheeses or recipes that use them.

-See our fermented food recipes page for our top 7 recipes.
+See our fermented food recipes page for our top 7 recipes in the links below.